klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 --------------------

-This script scans an existing EPICS support module directory tree and collects all information necessary to generate a dependency database or :term:`DB` file.
+This script scans an existing EPICS support module directory tree and collects all information necessary to generate a dependency database :term:`DEPS.DB` file.
 The data is formatted in `JSON <http://www.json.org>`_ format and printed to the console.
-You can either save this output in a file or combine this script with :doc:`sumo db <reference-sumo>` in a pipe to directly create a :term:`DB` file.
+You can either save this output in a file or combine this script with :doc:`sumo db <reference-sumo>` in a pipe to directly create a :term:`DEPS.DB` file.

 The script takes one or mode commands and has a number of options.
 Single character options always start with a single dash "-", long options start with